March 24, 2026

 How to Communicate It

-Lead with the business question, not the marketing answer.
-Don't open with "here's what marketing did last quarter."
-Open with "here's what happened to the pipeline and here's marketing's role in it."
+1. Lead with the business question.
+Open with "here's what happened to the pipeline,” and then explain marketing's role in it.
 That reframe matters more than any individual metric.

-Contextualize every number.
+2. Contextualize every number.
 "We generated 200 MQLs" means nothing.
-"We generated 200 MQLs at a blended cost of $X per opportunity, 40 of which converted to SQLs currently sitting in the pipeline at a combined value of $4.2M" is a number someone can do something with.
+“We generated 200 MQLs at a blended cost of $250 per MQL.
+44 have converted to SQLs, and 20 are active opportunities with a weighted pipeline value of $3mm" is framed for finance and revenue leadership to do something with.
 Always connect the metric to the money.

 What This Looks Like in Practice

 iCapital needed to cement its position as the dominant player in the alternative investments marketplace before competitors could close the gap.
-Rather than a broad awareness push, the work focused on reinforcing category leadership through a disciplined multi-channel campaign targeting the specific decision-makers who matter.
+Rather than a broad awareness push, the work focused on a multichannel digital campaign reinforcing content and relationship authority against critical advisor targets and institutional investment leads before competitors could close the loop.
 During that period, platform assets grew from $100B to $200B.

 RBC Capital Markets ran a targeted marketing program tied directly to specific business lines.
 Net income increased 10%.

-In each case, marketing was scoped, measured, and reported against the business outcome.
-Not impressions.
-Not awareness scores.
-The number that showed up in the earnings call.
+In each case, marketing was scoped, measured, and reported against the business outcome, rather than impressions or awareness scores.
+The key metric was the same as the number that showed up in the earnings call.

-Brand and creative matter.
-They matter more when they're connected to a specific business goal from the start.
-When that connection is built in, proving the value at the end isn't a scramble.
+Brand and creative are essential, and that becomes even clearer when they're connected to a specific business goal from the start.
+Then, proving the value isn't a scramble.
 It's just the report.

 The Bottom Line

-The marketers who thrive in the next five years will be the ones who can tell a clear story about what their campaigns returned, in the language the business actually speaks.
+The marketers who are thriving are the ones who can tell a clear story about what their campaigns returned, in the context of business impact.
 Producing great work is table stakes.
 Proving its value is the differentiator.

-The data exists.
-The tools exist.
-The only thing standing between most B2B marketing teams and that conversation is the willingness to build the infrastructure and own the number.
+The data and tools exist.
+The most successful B2B marketing teams take control of the conversation by building the infrastructure and owning the number.
 Start there.

 Subscribe to our newsletter.